OpenEnergyPlatform/open-MaStR/README.md

 # open-MaStR

-The [Marktstammdatenregister (MaStR)](https://www.marktstammdatenregister.de/MaStR) is a German register provided by the BNetzA keeping track of all power and gas units.
+The [Marktstammdatenregister (MaStR)](https://www.marktstammdatenregister.de/MaStR) is a German register provided by the German Federal Network Agency (Bundesnetzagentur) that keeps track of all power and gas units located in Germany.

 The MaStR data can be [browsed online](https://www.marktstammdatenregister.de/MaStR),